-The Pacific Geoduck (scientific name Panopea generosa) is a species of very large or some would say, long, edible saltwater clam.
+The Pacific Geoduck (scientific name Panopea generosa) is a species of very large edible saltwater clam.

-The Geoduck, which awkwardly resembles a giant waterlogged penis, is found on the coastal waters of western Canada and the northwest United States.
+The Pacific Geoduck awkwardly resembles a giant waterlogged penis.
+It is found on the coastal waters of western Canada and northwest United States.

 There’s no beating around the bush here.
 This clam looks like a humongous merman’s willy.

-Don’t worry, my Facebook followers covered all the Jason Momoa jokes in a advance.
+Don’t worry, Australian Mum Facebook followers covered all the Jason Momoa jokes in a advance.

 The Geoduck, pronounced “”gooey-duck”, is practically a citizenship test for Northwesterners.